johnmathews/johnmathews.is/data/blog/test-driven-development.md

    testing anything to do with dates and times.
 5. Static type checkers, like `Mypy`, get more attractive in proportion to codebase complexity and size.

+[^1]:
+    Which is fun and all, but testing for the sake of it doesn't necessarily stop bad things happening.
+Its very possible to write a test that covers the code you've just written without ensuring that _only_ the intended behaviours happen.